ElazarK/content-docs/scripts/ADGetAllUsersEmail.md

 `Deprecated`

-Use Active Directory to retrieve the email address associated with all users.
+Retrieves the email address associated with all users.

 ## Script Data
 ---